deislabs/deislabs.io/content/posts/a-heaping-helping-of-stacks.md

 Ok, that was a lot of information, so what did we actually learn here?

+If you are having problems with a stack overflow, remember to check these things:

+- Do you need to increase the stack size?
+- Do you have any large structs?
+Try printing the type sizes to check
+- Are you pinning or allocating things on the stack you didn't mean to?

-One item not directly addressed above is the whole ["with great power comes great responsibility"](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility) around zero cost abstractions.
+Another lesson we learned from this experience is ["with great power comes great responsibility"](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility) around zero cost abstractions.
 Rust focuses on having zero cost abstractions across its whole API surface.
 This is quite useful as you can feel free to use any of the abstractions without worry for adding